 The nod to the Revolutionary Era is even in the name of the town.
 Washington was of course named after the first U.S. President, George Washington.
 The region was the site of one of the Revolutionary War’s most famous battles, The Battle of Kettle Creek, that pushed back British forces in Georgia.

 When you first come to Helen, you might be surprised that you’re still in the United States!
 Helen is a small town located amid Georgia’s Blue Ridge Mountains, and is made up of interesting Bavarian-style wooden structures along cobblestone streets.
 It’s picturesque, and has even embraced this German reputation by holding celebrations during Oktoberfest!
+So if you’re able I’d definitely visit during the months (September through October) this takes place.

 Helen is a great base for hiking, camping, fishing, kayaking, and exploring the trails of the Blue Ridge Mountains – if you can muster the self-control to leave such a sweet town behind.
 You have to visit the Anna Ruby Falls, the Unicoi State Park, the Chattahoochee River, and the Dukes Creek Falls Trail while in Helen.